P-D-E/Bulker/README.md

 The geotag syntax is checked according to Freesound's FAQ here: https://freesound.org/help/faq/#i-have-many-sounds-to-upload-is-there-a-way-to-describe-many-sounds-in-bulk

-Bulker tries to read the description file using various encodings; if you get errors, use the -e option to specify the encoding you're using.
+Bulker tries to read the description file using your current locale encoding and UTF-8; if you get errors or your diacritics are wrongly mapped in the resulting csv, use the -e option to specify the encoding you're using.
 Refer to https://docs.python.org/2/library/codecs.html#standard-encodings for the names to use.

 ## Requirements